 - List learning style differences and the needs of diverse learners

 - Summarize the impact reflective teaching has on teachers’ perspectives toward teaching English and their classroom practice, as well as learners’ attitudes and motivations to learn English

 Target Audience: Adult non-native English-speaking teachers of English and education professionals interested in professional development opportunities..

-Course is provided by UMBC on behalf of the American English E-Teacher Program, sponsored by the U.S. Department of State with funding provided by the U.S. government and administered by FHI 360.
+This course is offered as part of the Online Professional English Network, sponsored by the U.S. Departmetn of State with funding provided by the U.S. government and administered by FHI360.